 The Qualifying Examination is given to assess student competence in a broad range of relevant subject areas.
-The Qualifying Examination is normally given at the end of every Spring semester and is held on two consecutive days.
+The Qualifying Examination is given once each semester (Fall and Spring) and it is held on two consecutive days.
 Only students with unconditional status and in good academic standing may take the Qualifying Examination.
 Students must take the Qualifying Examination by the end of the second semester of enrollment.
-In case of failure to pass in the first attempt, students will have an opportunity to take the exam in the following semester.
-Failure to pass the Qualifying Examination by the end of the third enrolled semester or the second attempt will result in the termination from the Ph.D. program.
+In case of failure to pass in this first attempt, students will have the opportunity to take the exam in the following semester.
+Failure to pass the Qualifying Examination by the end of the third enrolled semester or the second attempt will result in the termination from the program.